linagora-labs/asr_benchmark/README.md

 - add_silence.py: a script for adding white noise to audio files
 - subsample_data.py: for selecting a subset of specified datasets

-Don't hesitate to submit your tools (for converting datasets to the jsonl format for example)
+Don't hesitate to submit your tools (for converting datasets to the jsonl format for example).
+I used scripts from ssak to do it but datasets were in kaldi format.

 ## Backends (interfaces)